symbioticfi/network/README.md

   forge script script/DeployNetworkForVault.s.sol:DeployNetworkForVault --rpc-url <RPC_URL> --private-key <PRIVATE_KEY> --broadcast
   ```

-In console, you will see logs like these:
+In the console, you will see logs like these:

 ```bash
 Deployed network